 Poetry in Motion

-The first four poems to appear were an excerpt from "Crossing Brooklyn Ferry" by Walt Whitman, "Hope is the Thing with Feathers" by Emily Dickinson, "When You Are Old" by William Butler Yeats, and "Let There Be New Flowering" by Lucille Clifton.
+The first four poems to appear with the launch of the program in New York City were an excerpt from "Crossing Brooklyn Ferry" by Walt Whitman, "Hope is the Thing with Feathers" by Emily Dickinson, "When You Are Old" by William Butler Yeats, and "Let There Be New Flowering" by Lucille Clifton.

 For the first nine years of the program’s existence, the poems appeared on overhead "car cards" under a specially designed masthead featuring historic station mosaic from a number of subway stations.
 To celebrate the tenth anniversary in 2002, a new masthead was introduced with elements from "Una Raza, Un Mundo, Universo" (One Race, One World, One Universe), an MTA-commissioned mosaic mural by the artist Jose Ortega at the 149th Street subway station on the 2 and 5 lines.